 Her third area of research explores the social, psychological, and interpersonal consequences of health-related stigma, with emphases on disability and obesity.
 This work has appeared in journals including Annals of Behavioral Medicine, BMC Medicine, Journal of Health and Social Behavior, Obesity, Social Psychology Quarterly, and Social Science & Medicine.

 Carr is a member of the honorary organization Sociological Research Association and is a Fellow of the Gerontological Society of America.
+She received the 2022 Matilda White Riley Distinguished Scholar Award from the American Sociological Association’s section on Aging & Life Course.
 She has served as deputy editor of Social Psychology Quarterly and Journal of Marriage and Family, and as trends editor of Contexts (an American Sociological Association publication).
-She was editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2020 term.
+She was editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2020 term, and will be editor-in-chief of Journal of Health & Social Behavior for the 2023-25 term. .
 Dr. Carr has held offices in the American Sociological Association including chair of the Aging & Life Course and Medical Sociology sections.
 She served as Chair of the Board of Overseers of the General Social Survey, and is a co-investigator on the Midlife Development in the United States (MIDUS) and Wisconsin Longitudinal Study (WLS).
 She is principal investigator of the National Longitudinal Study of Youth 1979 (NLSY79), and recently completed a four-year term (2015-19) on the National Institutes of Health’s Social Sciences and Population Studies B (SSPB) study section.
-Her research has been funded by National Institutes of Health and the Borchard Foundation.
+Her research has been funded by National Institutes of Health, RRF Foundation on Aging, and Borchard Foundation.

 Dr. Carr is a strong proponent of public sociology, and enjoys speaking to the general public about issues related to aging, health, stress and families.
 Recent media appearances include the New York Times, ABC Nightly News, Next Avenue, Business Insider, PBS, and Forbes.
 Recent essays have been published in The Hill, Psychology Today, and elsewhere.